 Complete the PCAT

-The South College School of Pharmacy requires applicants to complete the Pharmacy College Admission Test (PCAT) within five (5) years of the date of application to the School of Pharmacy unless approved by the Executive Associate Dean.
+The South College School of Pharmacy prefers applicants complete the Pharmacy College Admission Test (PCAT).
+PCAT tests are preferred, but the South College School of Pharmacy will consider other graduate school admissions tests such as the MCAT, DAT, or GRE.
+Tests should be completed within five (5) years of the date of application to the School of Pharmacy unless approved by the Executive Associate Dean.

 Applicants whose first language is not English may be required to demonstrate proficiency in the English Language by scoring a minimum composite of 80, but 100 or higher is preferred, on the computer-based Test of English as a Foreign Language (TOEFL iBT).